Friday,

 It is the only way the concerned residents can appeal the Meadow Creek solar facility application as the State Government has removed the Victorian Civil and Administrative Tribunal process in relation to renewable energy facilities applications.

-Meadow Creek Group member David Minifie joined four other leading MCAAG members and he said the Gang-gang cockatoo passes through his property regularly.
+Meadow Creek Group member and local farmer, David Minifie joined four other leading MCAAG members and he said the Gang-gang cockatoo passes through his property regularly.

 "Five of us travelled to Canberra and we listened to the people at Bridget McKenzie's office, Indi MP Helen Haines coordinated a meeting with the EPBC team, and a staff member of Tania Plibersek attended," he said.